ccolle/TransAm/_posts/2017-05-29-day-013-rest-day-damascus.markdown

 I did my laundry (for the first time) and let it dry on the washing line while I read on the back porch.
 For lunch and dinner I ate the spaghetti I made yesterday.

-Around midday new hikers started arriving, among which "early bird" and ishkebabbel (or something similar).
+Around midday new hikers started arriving, among which "early bird" and "ishkebabbel" (or something similar).
 The afternoon included a nap between 4 and 6 PM.

 I'm looking forward to get back on the road tomorrow.